sblandford/WifiTranslationHub/Doc/config.md

 Port web server listens on

 ##### IP_BROADCAST_PORT = 1235
 Port of IP address broadcast packets.
-This is intended as a future way of conveying the IP address of the Hub to the Android Wifi Translation app so it can receive JSON status and configuration.
+Conveys the IP address of the Hub to the Android Wifi Translation app so it can receive JSON status and configuration.

 ##### CHANGE_BROADCAST_PORT = 1236
 Port of change signal packets.
 Used to alert the Android app of any changes to channel name or state to trigger a status query and make the app more responsive than its default one-minute poll of the status.